-Here are the 85+ startups that launched today at Y Combinator’s W19 Demo Day 1
+Here are the 85+ startups that launched at YC’s W19 Demo Day 1

 Intact Therapeutics: The makers of smart gels for local drug delivery for gastrointestinal diseases.
 The company’s gel was created for inflammatory bowel disease but can be used on several other diseases.
 Intact has already signed a deal with a large pharmaceutical gel maker to develop its products at scale.

-Cuanto: Cuanto is building a payment product for Latin American businesses selling their goods on WhatsApp and Instagram, a sales pipeline that 80% of businesses there focus on.
+Cuanto: Cuanto is building a payment product for Latin American businesses selling their goods on WhatsApp and Instagram, a sales pipeline that 80 percent of businesses there focus on.
 The company is planning to use the data they yield from sellers to facilitate loans to businesses in Latin America.
 The startup is already live in 5 countries.

 Bottomless: Bottomless automatically restocks your coffee supply using an internet-connected scale which members place under their bag of coffee grounds.
 Tracking the weight of the bag, Bottomless’ scales determine when customers are low on grounds and ensure a new bag of previously selected freshly roasted coffee is on their doorstep before they run out.
 The service costs $36 per year.
 We previously covered Bottomless on TechCrunch here.